Magdielian-code/alx-low_level_programming/README.md

-This is all about low level programming
+This is about dynamic libraries